Tom's Guide Verdict

 - Google Pixel 5 vs. Samsung Galaxy S20: Which Android phone is better?

 Samsung Galaxy S20 review: Price and release date

-The Samsung Galaxy S20 has a release date of March 6 and is available now.
+The Samsung Galaxy S20 had a release date of March 6.
 The Galaxy S20 costs $999 and comes with 12GB of RAM and 128GB of storage standard.
 You can’t opt for a model with more RAM or storage but you can add up to 1TB of storage via the phone’s microSD card slot.